 I was part of an effort to create a new in-house system to manage Google PPC as well as keyword analytics and would also be asked to either modify current client web sites or create new ones with the TYPO3 micro CMS framework.

 ITC Ltd (2010 - 2011)

 ITC Ltd was a company who provided probate services based in Stratford-Upon-Avon.

 I was part of a team that created modifications for the internal system or modified existing ones, along with bug fixing.
 The systems were custom built and were a collection of customer and document management web applications built with PHP.

 Through each modification given, there was a process I learnt and found to be of great value to a developer; create the modification to the specification given, test locally and report on the test process in order for this to be passed to the test team and then liaise with the user acceptance team for further tweaks/modifications before being signed off and released.

-Starting out as junior ; this was my first role in the world of development.
-Then, at the age of 26 I wanted a career I can excel in and gain rewards on a basis I can control, be that daily, weekly or monthly.
+At the age of 26, I started out as junior ; this was my first role in the world of development.
+I wanted a career I could excel in and gain rewards on a basis I can control, be that daily, weekly or monthly.
 Here, I learnt PHP at a deeper level and started to move from procedural code to the MVC pattern.